 Mean score of companies in the Machinery and Equipment industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-The Toro Company's score of 22 is higher than 54% of the industry.
+The Toro Company's score of 22 is lower than 52% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2022, The Toro Company reported total carbon emissions of approximately 109,871,000 kg CO2e, comprising 38,379,000 kg CO2e from Scope 1 and 71,492,000 kg CO2e from Scope 2 emissions.
-This data reflects a slight increase in emissions compared to 2021, when total emissions were about 111,102,000 kg CO2e, with Scope 1 at 36,305,000 kg CO2e and Scope 2 at 74,797,000 kg CO2e.
-The Toro Company has not disclosed any Scope 3 emissions data, which typically includes indirect emissions from the supply chain and product use.
-Furthermore, there are currently no specific reduction targets or climate pledges reported by the company, indicating a potential area for future commitment.
-The emissions data is sourced directly from The Toro Company, with no cascading from a parent or related organization.
-The company continues to operate within the context of increasing industry scrutiny regarding carbon emissions and climate action, highlighting the importance of establishing clear reduction targets in line with global climate goals.
+In 2022, The Toro Company reported total greenhouse gas (GHG) emissions of approximately 109,871,000 kg CO2e, comprising about 38,379,000 kg CO2e from Scope 1 emissions and about 71,492,000 kg CO2e from Scope 2 emissions.
+This data reflects a slight increase from 2021, when total emissions were about 111,102,000 kg CO2e, with Scope 1 at approximately 36,305,000 kg CO2e and Scope 2 at around 74,797,000 kg CO2e.
+The Toro Company has not disclosed any Scope 3 emissions data, indicating a potential area for future reporting and improvement.
+Additionally, there are currently no specific reduction targets or climate pledges outlined in their commitments, which may limit their ability to demonstrate proactive climate action.
+The emissions data is not cascaded from any parent organisation, and all figures are directly reported by The Toro Company.
+The company operates with a revenue of approximately $4.5 billion, which provides context for its emissions intensity metrics.
+The reported Scope 1 emissions intensity is about 0.0085 kg CO2e per USD of revenue, while the Scope 2 emissions intensity is not specified.
+Overall, while The Toro Company has made strides in emissions reporting, the absence of reduction targets and Scope 3 data suggests opportunities for enhanced climate commitments and transparency in their sustainability efforts.

 Access structured emissions data, company-specific emission factors, and source documents